vlktomas/nix-examples/README.md

     - To use Android SDK you must set `android_sdk.accept_license = true;` in Nixpkgs config.

 - `web/Laravel`
     - When deploying Laravel web apps, there is problem with storage path.
 Unfortunately in Laravel it is not easy to set storage path via `.env`.
 Changing of `storage_path` in config is not enough, because storage path must be set before config is loaded at all.
 So you must create `app/Foundation/Application.php` class which extends original Laravel `Application.php` class, in which you change `storage_path`.
-Next you set new `Application.php` in `bootstrap/app.php` and finnally you can specify `APP_STORAGE_PATH` in `.env`.
+Next you set new `Application.php` in `bootstrap/app.php` and finally you can specify `APP_STORAGE_PATH` in `.env`.
     - If local database is used, then user is authenticated via socket authentication.
 For this reason, in `.env.example` file variable `DB_SOCKET` was added.

 ### Other common commands